-Express consent to the collection, use or disclosure of personal health information by a health information custodian is explicit and direct.
+Question: What is the difference between express and implied consent?Express consent to the collection, use or disclosure of personal health information by a health information custodian is explicit and direct.
 It may be given verbally, in writing or by electronic means.

 Implied consent permits a health-care custodian to infer from the surrounding circumstances that an individual would reasonably agree to the collection, use or disclosure of his/her personal health information.

-In certain circumstances, express consent will always be required:
+Question: When is express consent required?In certain circumstances, express consent will always be required:

 For example, a physician is not able to reasonably infer that an individual would consent to have his/her personal health information disclosed to third party, such as an insurance provider, who is considered to be outside the circle of care.